MohammadSahragard/taskato/README.md

 ### About the app
 Taskato is a personal work sample for my resume.
 You can create an account and use it to create tasks and notes for yourself.
 You can create a task and set its due date, reminder date, and also create sub-tasks for it.
 Categorize your tasks with custom lists you created and update or delete those lists whenever you want.<br>
+In this project, like the previous projects, I tried to make it look like a real app, so I designed a brand for it.
+I created the user interface of this project myself.<br>
 #### Challenges I faced for the first time:
 - Working with MongoDB databases professionally
 - Building real APIs and working with back-end